 We understand that, in collaboration with the Metro Denver Sanctuary Coalition, a host sanctuary congregation will provide an undocumented immigrant with a safe space for their body and spirit while openly resisting deportation, allowing the immigrant to retain the support of their family and community and to have a platform to publicly proclaim their prophetic message of a just and humane immigration policy.
 We commit to shared decision-making with the immigrant guest throughout this process.

 In December of 2017, we welcomed Ingrid Encalada Latorre as our sanctuary guest.
-She and her children, Bryant and Anibal, have been at UUCB fighting to #keepfamiliestogether.
+She and her children, Bryant, Anibal, and Elizabeth, have been at UUCB fighting to #keepfamiliestogether.
 You can learn more about Ingrid’s journey by talking to a UUCB Sanctuary Now! leader at email@example.com.

 Support our Efforts as a Sanctuary Host Congregation